ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 alternate congestion control algorithm, the proposal should explore how the capacity is shared among the competing flows.
 Capacity fairness can be important when a small number of similar flows compete to fill a bottleneck.
-It can however also not be useful: for example when comparing flows seek to send at different rates or when some of the flows do not last sufficiently long to approach asymptotic behavior.
+It can however also not be useful, for example, when comparing flows that seek to send at different rates or when some of the flows do not last sufficiently long to approach asymptotic behavior.

-### Avoiding Starvation of other Flows.
+### Avoiding Starvation of Flows sharing a bottleneck.

 In contexts where differing congestion control algorithms are used, it is important to understand whether